team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Security Issues

-In a brief sentence, the main security concern for this function would be potential path traversal vulnerabilities if the inputPath and outputPath parameters are not properly sanitized or validated before use.
+In a brief sentence, the main security concern for this function would be potential path traversal vulnerabilities if input validation is not properly implemented for the inputPath and outputPath parameters.